 ‘Oh God!’ he says, pawing at his front, driving himself up the headboard.

-‘Oh God!’ he says again, realising his first error but in doing so only doubling his sin.
+‘Oh God!’ he says again, realising his error but in doing so only doubling his sin.

 It is the mood and practice into which he is led by boats when he sees them, when they appear.
-Here there are many, a family, bobbing alongside, their masts waving like so many top-heavy trees.
+Here there are many, a family, bobbing alongside, masts waving like top-heavy trees.
 It is an orchard in spoil and at every reach warm to the touch.
-Every dumb hulk is laden with the words gathered to it, all the terms marine and nautical, the names of its parts, which, in their particularity, are somehow beyond reproach, having been accounted for so precisely.
+Every dumb hulk is laden with the words gathered to it, all the terms marine and nautical, the names of parts, which, in their particularity, by the grace of having been accounted for so precisely, are somehow beyond reproach.
 Thomas cannot keep the list in his head.